Nemesis9450/Speech-Emotion-Recognition/README.md

 Result: On obeserving we can see that Optimiser __with Early stopping and learning rate reduction has given a accuracy of __ in __ epoch , so we have achieved greater accuracy in less computational power as well as our model is also conserved.

+### Validation Accuracy:

+Validation accuracy is needed to show that how our model is performing on Unseen data and it also checks the problem of overfitting.

+Here is the pyhton file:

+Result: Validation Accuracy is

+### Confusion Matrix

+### CLassification Report

+## Conclusion:
+ This study undertook a comprehensive evaluation of both traditional machine learn ing models and deep learning techniques for the task of speech emotion recognition.
+ Eight widely-used traditional machine learning algorithms, including Random For est, Support Vector Machines, Gradient Boosting, K-Nearest Neighbors, Multi-Layer Perceptrons, Bagging, AdaBoost, and Decision Trees, were assessed and compared on performance metrics such as accuracy, F1-score, and computational time.
+ The results showed that the Random Forest classifier achieved the best perfor mance, with a testing accuracy of 91.07%, outperforming the other traditional ma chine learning models.
+ To further enhance the speech emotion recognition capabilities, a custom deep learning architecture was developed, leveraging the synergistic combination of Con volutional Neural Networks (CNNs) and Long Short-Term Memory (LSTMs).
+This hybrid model, which concatenated the features from two parallel CNN branches before feeding them into the LSTM layers, demonstrated remarkable results.
+The custom deep learning model achieved a testing accuracy of 96.48% and a validation accuracy of 95.74%, significantly outperforming not only the traditional machine learning ap proaches but also the sequential CNN and CNN-LSTM models, which had accuracies of 90.94% and 92.21%, respectively.
+ The deep learning-based approach demonstrated clear advantages over the tradi tional machine learning models, showcasing its ability to effectively capture the low level feature extraction , complex patterns in speech data.
+These results highlight the value of exploring advanced modeling techniques, like the synergistic combination of CNNs and LSTMs, in this project our custom model has demonstrated superior performance over both traditional machine learning models and other deep learning architectures, including the sequential CNN and the sequential CNN-LSTM combi nation